wwheastie/Mars-Rover/README.md

 # Mars-Rover
 Coding exercise to download images from NASA's API and store them locally.
-This project uses Java, Spring Boot, JPA/Hibernate, Asynchronous Programming, Maven, JUnit, MySQL, and RESTful Services
+This project uses Java, Spring Boot, JPA/Hibernate, Asynchronous Programming, Maven, JUnit, H2, and RESTful Services

+## How to Use
+This application can be ran in Spring Boot, executed as a jar file, or deployed on docker container.
+There is a folder called webpage that conatins a basic html file that can be used to see images retireve, process dates again, or clear Image Detail table (NOTE: in order for the web page to work, the application will have to run on port 8080).

 ## How it Works
 This application processes dates provided in a text file.
 Those dates will be used to call NASA's API to retrieve photo details for that date.